mikeoc61/Seismic-Reporting/README.md

 sample time interval as well as the sort criteria (Magnitude, Place, Distance)

 output.py is imported by earthquakes_gui.py and does the actual output formatting.
-This modules also imports haversine.py and imports IP_geo.py to determine local coordinates based upon IP address lookup from "http://ipinfo.io/json"
+This module also imports haversine.py and imports IP_geo.py to determine local coordinates based upon IP address lookup from "http://ipinfo.io/json"

 The Haversine formula is used to calculate distance relative to starting coordinates